Media Studio Guidelines

-The TLMC does offer limited drop-off conversion services (up to two tapes/discs at a time).
-There is no fee for this services, however customers must provide their own blank media.
-For larger quantities of media conversion, Ag Communication's Distribution Center (231-7882) will fill these requests for a fee.
+The TLMC does offer limited drop-off conversion services for NDSU owned media.
+There is no fee for this services, however customers must provide their own blank media (e.g. DVDs, flash drives).
+For larger quantities of media conversion (more than two), please email firstname.lastname@example.org to make arrangements.

-Customers capturing or converting media with intent to edit will need to be involved in the process.
+Customers capturing or converting media with intent to edit, and customers working on personal projects will need to be involved in the process.
 If customers are capturing or rendering video and the activity will take a long time, customers are allowed to leave the lab and return later to continue working on their project.
 If a customer does leave the lab while a project is processing, it is essential that the customer lets the learning assistant know when she/he will return for the media.
 Reminder: The TLMC is not responsible for lost customer files or media or any technical problems that may occur.

 Can I bring in a project on my laptop to get help with?